Table of Contents

 API-first design is a development approach where APIs are prioritized in the software design process before any other component.
 This strategy ensures that APIs, which enable different systems to communicate, are well-structured, consistent, and scalable from the outset.
 By using an API description language, such as OpenAPI Specification, developers can clearly define API behaviors and set API contracts that outline how internal and external users will consume the API.

-By focusing on APIs early, retailers can rapidly adapt to new technologies, create personalized customer experiences, and streamline operations, all while maintaining a robust and future-proof digital ecosystem that supports innovation and scalability.
+By focusing on APIs early, retailers can adopt headless commerce architectures, create personalized customer experiences, and streamline operations, all while maintaining a robust and future-proof digital ecosystem that supports innovation and scalability.
 Additionally, API-first enables internal teams to collaborate more efficiently with backend developers, creating greater interoperability across systems.

 In an API-first approach, APIs are the primary components of a system, guiding their design and development from the outset.
 API consumers, including software developers and product teams, benefit from clearly defined APIs that reduce dependencies and promote greater autonomy for development.